Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Related works

 \section{Related works}

-\textbf{Training-based Debiasing Methods}\quad Prior work on VLM debiasing includes some methods that rely on additional training or fine-tuning to suppress sensitive attribute information from learned representations~\citep{berg2022prompt,seth2023dear,hirota2023libra,li2024counterfactualvlm,shen2023finetuning,abdelmagid2024theyre,howard2024socialcounterfactuals,dehdashtian2024fairvlm,ijcai2025p55}. \citet{berg2022prompt} optimize learnable prompt tokens through an adversarial objective to decorrelate similarity scores from demographic attributes, while~\citet{seth2023dear} introduce a residual correction module that learns additive residuals to remove bias-predictive components from image embeddings.
+\textbf{Training-based Debiasing Methods}\quad Prior work on VLM debiasing includes some methods that rely on additional training or fine-tuning to suppress sensitive attribute information from learned representations~\citep{berg2022prompt,seth2023dear,hirota2023libra,li2024counterfactualvlm,shen2023finetuning,abdelmagid2024theyre,howard2024socialcounterfactuals,dehdashtian2024fairvlm,ijcai2025p55, li2025achieving}. \citet{berg2022prompt} optimize learnable prompt tokens through an adversarial objective to decorrelate similarity scores from demographic attributes, while~\citet{seth2023dear} introduce a residual correction module that learns additive residuals to remove bias-predictive components from image embeddings.
 Although these training-based methods can substantially reduce bias, they require heavy hyperparameter tuning and often fail to transfer reliably across datasets.
-In addition, most are designed to binary attributes and struggle in handling multi-attribute cases where factors such as race, gender, and age interact.
+In addition, most are designed for binary attributes and struggle to handle multi-attribute cases in which factors such as race, gender, and age interact.

-\textbf{Training-Free and Post-Hoc Methods}\quad To avoid the computational cost of retraining, a growing body of work explores training-free or post-hoc methods that operate on frozen models without requiring additional tuning~\citep{chuang2023debiasing,gerych2024bendvlm,ijcai2025p55}. \citet{chuang2023debiasing} identify biased directions in the text embedding space using contrastive prompt pairs and remove them through linear projection, assuming that bias directions are sufficient to separate sensitive demographic attributes from semantics.
-While effective under designed prompts, this approach is sensitive to prompt selection and struggles to generalize when bias is distributed across more complex or latent subspaces.~\citet{gerych2024bendvlm} extend this idea to the multimodal setting, proposing BEND-VLM, which orthogonalizes image-text embeddings along attribute-specific subspaces at test time to equalize similarity scores across demographic groups.
+\textbf{Training-Free and Post-Hoc Methods}\quad To avoid the computational cost of retraining, a growing body of work explores training-free or post-hoc methods that operate on frozen models without requiring additional tuning~\citep{chuang2023debiasing,NEURIPS2024_72462f45,ijcai2025p55}. \citet{chuang2023debiasing} identify biased directions in the text embedding space using contrastive prompt pairs and remove them through linear projection, assuming that bias directions are sufficient to separate sensitive demographic attributes from semantics.
+While effective under designed prompts, this approach is sensitive to prompt selection and struggles to generalize when bias is distributed across more complex or latent subspaces.~\citet{NEURIPS2024_72462f45} extend this idea to the multimodal setting, proposing BEND-VLM, which orthogonalizes image-text embeddings along attribute-specific subspaces at test time to equalize similarity scores across demographic groups.
 Although broadly applicable across architectures, the method requires per-query optimization during inference, which limits scalability and makes its effectiveness dependent on query semantics and the clarity of underlying attribute dimensions.